imgios/thoughts/content/posts/using-dlink-dsl-2750b-as-access-point.md

 toc: true
 tags: ["homelab", "networking"]
 keywords: ["homelab", "networking", "d-link", "access point"]
-summary: "In this post I share my thoughts and experience about using an old D-link DSL 2750B as access point, after that my Wi-Fi range extender died."
+summary: "In this post I share my thoughts and experience about using an old D-Link DSL 2750B as access point, after that my Wi-Fi range extender died."
 ---

 Year 2024.